Reece Dinsdale

+Early life

+Dinsdale was born in Normanton, West Yorkshire.
+He was just 12 years old when he played the lead role in Tom Sawyer at Normanton Grammar School.
+Dinsdale trained at the Guildhall School of Music and Drama from 1977, graduating in 1980.

+Career

-Dinsdale trained at the Guildhall School of Music and Drama from 1977 until 1980.
-After initially working in theatre in Exeter, Nottingham, Birmingham and at the Edinburgh Festival, Dinsdale got his first TV role in the Granada thriller Knife Edge in 1981.
-He followed this up by appearing in Out on the Floor a single drama for the BBC in 1982.
+After initially working in theatre in Exeter, Nottingham and Birmingham and at the Edinburgh Festival, Dinsdale got his first TV role in the Granada thriller Knife Edge in 1981.
+He followed this up by appearing in Out on the Floor a single drama for the BBC, in 1982.
 This led to him being cast as Albert in Agatha Christie's Partners in Crime series for ITV in 1982.

 More theatre followed with Beethoven's Tenth with Peter Ustinov at the Vaudeville Theatre, London and the highly acclaimed Red Saturday at the Royal Court.
 He played Jimmy Kemp in Threads (1984), a-soon-to-be-father and husband caught up in a nuclear attack on Sheffield.
 1984 also saw Dinsdale appearing in one of his first feature films, Alan Bennett's A Private Function, and the TV movie Winter Flight opposite Nicola Cowper.

-Glamour Night, another single drama for the BBC followed in 1984 before Dinsdale was cast as Matthew Willows in the British sitcom Home to Roost written by Eric Chappell and co-starring John Thaw.
+Glamour Night, another single drama for the BBC, followed in 1984 before Dinsdale was cast as Matthew Willows in the British sitcom Home to Roost written by Eric Chappell and co-starring John Thaw.
 Dinsdale played Thaw's unruly teenage son Matthew who comes to live with his estranged father after his mother throws him out.
-The show ran for four series between 1985 and 1990.

 Interspersed with this were many appearances on stage, including the award-winning play Observe the Sons of Ulster Marching Towards the Somme at the Hampstead Theatre, London, in 1986, Woundings and Don Carlos at the Royal Exchange Theatre, Manchester, and Old Year's Eve at the Royal Shakespeare Company.
 On television he had leading roles in the three-part series Take Me Home, and The Attractions, and the single drama Coppers opposite Tim Roth.
-He also played Fearnot in Jim Henson's "The Storyteller" which aired 26 October 1987.
+He also played Fearnot in Jim Henson's The Storyteller.